kyx0r/klec/README.md

 7. Changed behavior of ^a to change search direction when no more match
 8. Added fssearch, searches what is under the cursor in every file in the opened directory keybind: ^]
-Right now it only checks for .c and .h files as I use this for code navigation between files, jump to definitions / etc.
+By default it only checks for .c and .h files. for code navigation between files, jump to definitions / etc.
 9. fssearch but going in reverse keybind: ^p
 10. Added key to change the mark origin which ^p will return to keybind: ^t